Micromobility by the Numbers: E-bikes, LSVs, and the Quiet Electric Boom

 The 2023-2024 dip wasn't demand — it was inventory.
 The COVID-era surge ordered too many bikes.
 Channel inventory peaked in late 2022 and took until mid-2024 to clear.
 Once it did, 2025 returned to growth.

-E-bike share of total US bicycle dollars is now over 33%.
-Translation: one in three dollars spent on a new bicycle in the US is going to an electric one.
-In 2021 it was one in nine.
+E-bike share of total US bicycle dollars is now around 30%.
+Translation: roughly one in three dollars spent on a new bicycle in the US is going to an electric one — up from about one in nine in 2021.
 The premium pricing (most e-bikes are $1,500-$5,000 vs. $300-$1,200 for sport bikes) accelerates the dollar share faster than the unit share.

 DTC is the structural change.
-Online-only brands (Rad Power, Aventon, Lectric, Heybike, Ride1Up) shipped over half of all US e-bike units in 2025.
+Online-only brands (Rad Power, Aventon, Lectric, Heybike, Ride1Up) ship roughly half of all US e-bike units — about 450,000 units on PeopleForBikes' latest hard (2024) data, and likely more since.
 The traditional bike-shop channel (independent bicycle dealers, REI, Specialized/Trek dealer networks) still owns the premium tier and the service business — but the volume play is direct.

 Cargo is the fastest-growing segment.
-From 12k units in 2021 to 49k in 2025.
+Roughly 38,500 units in 2024 (PeopleForBikes) and climbing.
 Cargo bikes (Tern GSD, Riese & Müller Load, Specialized Globe Haul) are quietly replacing second cars in dense cities — Brooklyn, Boston, Portland, Seattle.
 The economics work: a $5,500 cargo e-bike replaces about $4,000/year in marginal car costs (gas, insurance, parking, depreciation) for short urban hauls.

 Top brands by segment